Amina-V/Amina-V/README.md

 MintStars (Head of Data): I'm the first non-C suite hire at this growth stage creator economy start-up.
 It's been a really fun project, and it's been amazing to see our rapid growth over the past few years.

-Plurality Institute (Research Assistant): Part-time role for a mission-focused non-profit organization with the mission of facilitating collaboration between technologists in the Plurality space.
+Plurality Institute (Research): Part-time role for a mission-focused organization with the mission of facilitating collaboration between technologists in the Plurality space.

 Senpai:  Coding an AI upskilling mentor with biosensing capabilities.